lightdash.config.yml file and can be referenced in various parts of your Lightdash project.

 - Save the chart

-Saving parameter values in dashboards
+Saving values in dashboards

 You can also save parameter values at the dashboard level, which allows you to create dashboards with consistent parameter values across all charts.
 To save parameter values in a dashboard:- Create or edit a dashboard